Matthew 19

 Jesus’ Answer To Their Argument

 Remember we are talking about ‘apoluo’, putting away a wife without giving her an official, legal certificate of divorce.
 They want to know, can we put them away for any reason.
 The Pharisees are thinking if God is so interested in permanency in marriage, why did Moses command us to divorce our wives?
+Matthew 19:8-9 / Mark 10:5 / Mark 10:11-12.

 Notice what Jesus says in Matthew 19:8.
 Jesus is going to tell them that Moses ‘allowed’ it, Moses never ‘commanded’ it.
 You will not find anywhere, not even in Deuteronomy 24 nor anywhere in all the Law of Moses, where Moses commanded people to divorce.
 In Matthew 19:8 Jesus replied, ‘Moses ALLOWED you to divorce.’

-Moses assumes that was what was happening, that there already was a certificate of divorce, but Moses didn’t command it.
+In Deuteronomy 24:1-4, Moses assumes that was what was happening, that there already was a certificate of divorce, but Moses didn’t command it.
 Moses did recognise it, though, he did allow it.

-Jesus said, ‘Moses allowed you to divorce your wives because your hearts were hard’.
-Matthew 19:8.
+Jesus said, ‘Moses allowed you to divorce your wives because your hearts were hard,’ Matthew 19:8 / Mark 10:5.
 In other words, they wouldn’t consent to live with the same woman, they wouldn’t consent to honour God’s arrangement in the marital relationship.

 It’s the hardness of their heart that kept God from forcing the ideal on them, so there is the ideal of permanency but then, there is the divorce which is ‘allowed’.
 God did tolerate them putting away their wives with a legal certificate of divorce and then marrying someone else.

 From the beginning, God’s intent was for permanency, but as through sin men became corrupt, as men became hardened and rebellious, as they were determined not to honour the ways of God, God gave them the arrangement of divorce that is, He ‘allowed’ it, permitted it.

-It wasn’t His pleasure and it didn’t please Him.
+It wasn’t His pleasure, and it didn’t please Him.
 It wasn’t what He really wanted, it wasn’t the ideal, but God did recognise divorce, He did allow it.

-Anyone who puts away his wife has committed adultery.
-Why is he putting her away?
 Possibly because he wants to marry someone else, yet he doesn’t have the right in the eyes of God to marry that other person because he hasn’t given his first wife the certificate of divorce, ‘apostasion’.
 He hasn’t taken care of her.

 They didn’t want to return the dowry; the certificate of divorce was going to cost them.
 It was much easier to just abandon them, to put them away and allow them to go back to their home or fend for themselves and to ignore them.